johnpenny/homebridge.owntone.virtualradio/README.md

 NOTE: saying 'BBC Radio'+'anything' causes all of my Apple devices to play 'BBC Radio Stoke from tunein' and I have no idea why – this is why my BBC playlists don't have track names prefixed with 'BBC', if you were wondering.

 ## Limitations
+### With Homebridge / HomeKit
 - Homebridge can only manage a maximum of 150 devices unless you run multiple bridges; keep this in mind when adding station switches
+- Each station button must be a stand alone switch device in HomeKit due to the way sub-accessories are handled with Siri - I hope at some point they can be combined and work cleanly with Siri commands, but for now It does not seem possible
+### With OwnTone
 - Only one radio station will play on all speakers (If anyone wants multiple OwnTone server support please say)
 - Anyone with access to OwnTone can change what is playing, the linked speakers will not disconnect dependant on media source
 - OwnTone 'hogs' an output; if you play something else on the output, it will be immediately replaced by OwnTone again.
 Turn the output off in OwnTone to stop this
 - Paired HomePods do not behave in the way you would expect with OwnTone.
 They will show as two outputs, and their physical volume buttons send a pause/play command
-- Each station button must be a stand alone switch device in HomeKit due to the way sub-accessories are handled with Siri - I hope at some point they can be combined and work cleanly with Siri commands, but for now It does not seem possible
+- Pause/Play, Next/previous commands do not behave as expected with OwnTone.
+Pause/Play will work when the delay between them is short.
+Next/Previous will not work correctly

 ## Anticipated Questions & Answers
 - Q: Can you add playlist/artist/genre/album stations?